Coron Dive Sites

 In late September 1944 some Japanese ships were refuge in the Busuanga Island area of the Northern Palawan group of the Philippines.
 Eight of the ships were anchored in Coron Bay, the rest to the west and at least one on the northern side of Busuanga Island.
 The Ekkai Maru was anchored in the area between Tangat and Lusong Island with a number of other ships.
 Note that this shipwreck was originally thought to be named the Olympia Maru and was then called Taiei Maru.
 The shipwreck formerly known as Taiei Maru is now believed to the Okikawa Maru while the Olympia Maru is the ship formerly called Ekkai Maru, Morazan Maru or Tangat Wreck.
 Confusing?
 You bet!

-A Japanese refrigeration ship located at the mouth of Coron Bay.
+IrakoA Japanese refrigeration ship located at the mouth of Coron Bay.
 N 11*58.
 059′, E 120*02.
 412′

-This is one of the highlights of the Coron Dive sites.
-The ship was quite large at 9723 tons, 146.9 metres in overall length and 19 metres wide.
 The engines were two steam powered geared turbines (8300hp) driving twin props.
 The steam came from 6 Kampon boilers; the engines provided a maximum speed of 17.5 knots.
 Probably the best wreck dive in the Philippines.
 The Irako is quite intact and because of the good visibility you know you are on a big shipwreck.
 Big groupers, schools of tuna and yellow fin, lion fish and scorpion fish live around this wreck.
 Sea turtles live in the crumpled and folded metal of the superstructure.
 Often there is a huge column of Jacks inhabiting the bow area and an extremely beautiful ray of some 2 metres in width could be seen around the mast.

-There is a beautiful deep penetration through the engine room for trained, experienced and properly equipped divers.
+There is a beautiful deep penetration through the engine room for trained, experienced, and properly equipped divers.

 Irako usually has the best visibility of all the wrecks in Coron Bay.